 DUH has chosen not to seek 501(c)(3) status deliberately so that we can endorse specific candidates and legislation.
-In order to gain DUH's endorsement, a candidate must not only say he or she supports NIMA, Medicare for All, or single-payer (no politispeak about "affordable" healthcare!), but they must walk their talk consistently when speaking, appearing at public events, in what they write, and most importantly, in their voting record if they have held public office.
-If that consistency is absent, they will not be endorsed.
+In order to gain DUH's endorsement, a candidate must not only say he or she supports NIMA, Medicare for All, universal single-payer, or whatever else it's been called (except no politispeak about "affordable," "accessible" healthcare!), but they must walk their talk consistently when speaking, appearing at public events, in what they write, and most importantly, in their voting record if they have held public office.

 November 6, 2018 will be an election day upon which we will have a chance to cause a tsunami of change in Congress.
 All 435 seats in the House and 33 of 100 seats in the Senate will be up for grabs.
 Though we can't begin to cover all state and local races, there will be 36 states that will elect new governors and we'll try to weigh in on those races when possible, as well as mayoral and other races that may provide precedent and impetus to parties other than the Dems and Reps.

-Only if we on the Left - Progressive Democrats in more than name only, Independents, and third-party voters - are informed and make choices that serve our own interests and the best results for the country can that wave hit and wash away the corrupt, fraudulent, hate-filled, profit-driven morass that is our current government.
-But we have to get off our asses and turn the traditional "Lefties don't turn out to vote" into "The Progressives' turn out was massive!"
+Only if we on the Left - Progressive Democrats in more than name only, Independents, Democratic Socialists, and other third-party voters - are informed and make choices that serve our own interests and achieve the best results for the country can that wave hit and wash away the corrupt, fraudulent, hate-filled, profit-driven morass that is our current government.
+But we have to get off our asses and turn the traditional "Lefties don't turn out to vote" into "The Progressive turn out was massive!"

-Party affiliation beside the candidates' names will be D - Democrat, I - Independent, G - Green, DS - Democratic Socialist, PD - Progressive Democrat, or O3 - Other 3rd Party
+Party affiliation beside the candidates' names will be D - Democrat, I - Independent, G - Green, DS - Democratic Socialist, PD - Progressive Democrat, O3 - Other 3rd Party, and occasionally a particularly unique candidate will have his own self-identified distinction (Dmitri Cherny, SC, and OH's Sam Ronan).

 The method we use to determine and support our endorsees is: